-The Suspense Replay continues on this week with The Earth Is Made Of Glass.
-It first aired June 15, 1954.
+The Suspense Replay continues this week with The Tip, which first aired July 6, 1954.

 With the recent passing of Ray Bradbury, a man whose stories were no stranger to radio, I thought we’d hear a selection from the adaptations done by X Minus One.
 This series featured eight of his stories over its run, more than any other author.

 We begin with Mars Is Heaven, which first aired May 8, 1955.
 Then, from August 4, 1955 we’ll hear The Veldt.
 The last episode aired December 5, 1956 and features two stories; There Will Come Soft Rains and Zero Hour.

 This week on Into The West, we’ll hear the first episode from Fort Laramie.
 This series ran from January to October of 1956, and produced 41 episodes.
 We’ll hear Playing Indian, which first aired January 22, 1956.

 Hosted by Ronald Colman, Favorite Story was a syndicated series produced between 1946 and 1949.
 From that program, we’ll hear Jamie Freel, first heard March 11, 1947.